semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 ### Step 3-b: Running jobs inside a Docker image
-When you're using Docker image as your pipeline CI/CD environment, you only need to attach the `docker-hub` secret to your agent's properties:
+If you're using Docker image as your pipeline CI/CD environment, you only need to attach the `docker-hub` secret to your agent's properties:
 ```yaml
 agent:
   machine: